SEND Information Report

 - use our best endeavours to provide children with the support and provision they may require, which is additional, to achieve their best and become confident individuals living fulfilling lives

-- provide equal opportunities, where reasonable adjustments are made for children with SEND so that they can engage in the activities of the school alongside other children who do not have SEND, promoting successful and effective learning for all pupils
+- provide equal opportunities, and moreover equity where everyone is provided with what they need to succeed.
+Where reasonable adjustments are made for pupils with SEND so that they can engage in the activities of the school alongside other pupils who do not have SEND, promoting successful and effective learning for all pupils

 - work in collaboration with parents/carers through every stage of the special needs provision involving them in discussions relating to their child’s SEND and provision, through open dialogue